Can We Really See into the Future?

-But what if there were another way to explain ESP?
-What if there were a physical theory to account for the transfer of information across space and time?
-What if there were a way to show how ESP is not only real, but also beneficial for our survival and well-being?
-This is what Jon Taylor’s research is about.
+But what if there were another explanation—one that did not depend on mystical ideas or post-materialist philosophies?
+What if there were a physical theory to account for the transfer of information?
+What if there were a way to show that precognition is not only real, but also a natural biological process that is beneficial for our survival and well-being?

 What Is Precognition and How Does It Work?